 Permissible voltage tolerance in a 220-volt electric system.

 Requirement regarding the alternating current frequency in the electric system.

 |50 Hz - 60 Hz (hertz)|

-Requirement regarding the electricity amperage in the electric system.
+Requirement regarding the electric current rating in amperes (A) of the electric system.

 |2.25 A (amperes)|

 |Power consumption (off)|